sewandev/task-tracker-cli/README.md

    ```bash
    python task_cli.py
    ```

-**Usage**
+---

+## Usage
-Available Commands
+### Available Commands
-Command	Description
-add <description>	Create a new task with the given description. update <id> <description>	Update the description of an existing task. delete <id>	Delete a task by its ID. mark-in-progress <id>	Mark a task as "in-progress." mark-done <id>	Mark a task as "done." list	List all tasks. list <status>	List tasks filtered by status (todo, in-progress, done). help	Display the list of available commands. exit	Exit the application.
+**Command	Description**
+- add <description>	Create a new task with the given description.
+- update <id> <description>	Update the description of an existing task.
+- delete <id>	Delete a task by its ID.
+- mark-in-progress <id>	Mark a task as "in-progress."
+- mark-done <id>	Mark a task as "done."
+- list	List all tasks.
+- list <status>	List tasks filtered by status (todo, in-progress, done).
+- help	Display the list of available commands.
+- exit	Exit the application.